wintermute000/azure-fgt-lb-ha-crosszone-3port/README.md

 Password = <FGT Password>
 ResourceGroup = <Resource Group>
 Username = <FGT admin>
+vnetfgtroute = <vnet summary route>

+Azure credentials:

+The following code is commented out in provider.tf that can be uncommented to run via a service principal

+  # subscription_id = var.subscription_id
+  # client_id       = var.client_id
+  # client_certificate_path   = var.client_certificate_path
+  # tenant_id       = var.tenant_id

+The client_id and client_certificate_path variables are only required for this purpose.

 ## Acknowledgements
-This template was developed from the starting point of https://github.com/fortinet/fortigate-terraform-deploy/tree/main/azure/7.2/ha-port1-mgmt-crosszone-3ports
+This template was developed from the starting point of https://github.com/fortinet/fortigate-terraform-deploy/tree/main/azure/7.2/ha-port1-mgmt-crosszone-3ports and then developed into the HA load balancer topology.
+References to custom images are commented out.

 ## Support
 Fortinet-provided scripts in this and other GitHub projects do not fall under the regular Fortinet technical support scope and are not supported by FortiCare Support Services.